cognitedata/cognite-sdk-python/MIGRATION_GUIDE.md

 ### Removed

-- Removed the deprecated 'function_external_id' parameter when creating a Cognite Function Schedule.
-Future instantiations are to be done without this parameter now.
+- Removed the deprecated `function_external_id` parameter when creating a Cognite Function schedule.
+This only worked when using API keys - which are long gone.

 ## From v5 to v6